utkarshohm/mf-nav-data/README.md

 * for 13 most popular stock indices like BSE Sensex, NSE Nifty etc and SBI FD
 * since start of each index
 * till Apr 2016

+## Play with data
+I used mongoDB to store all this time series data.
+My [other github repo](https://github.com/utkarshohm/mf-models) talks more about it.

+## Related repos
+I have open sourced the [library](https://github.com/utkarshohm/mf-platform-bse) I used to build my mutual fund transaction platform on top of Bombay Stock Exchange StarMF.

 ## Need help setting this up or want to contribute?
 Feel free to raise an issue and I will get back asap